martialblog/puppet-piwik/README.md

 ```

 *Please note:* After the first installation you have to initialize
- piwik by bootstrapping the database.
+ Piwik by bootstrapping the database.
 For this use the setup gui in
- your browser according to the piwik installation manual.
+ your browser according to the Piwik installation manual.

 ## Plugins

 ### LoginLdap

-LoginLdap is a plugin to enable ldap authentication.
+LoginLdap is a plugin to enable LDAP authentication.

 Just make sure you have `php-ldap` installed.
 Either via a puppet
 module like `nodes/php` or via the package resource.